 This index is an average yield on United States Treasury securities adjusted to a constant maturity of 1 year, as made available by the Federal Reserve Board.
 Yields are interpolated by the United States Treasury from the daily yield curve.
 This curve, which relates the yield on a security to its time to maturity, is based on the closing market bid yields on actively traded Treasury securities in the over-the-counter market.

-(Note: This rate is updated after the Federal Reserve releases its data on the first Monday of each month or sooner if available.)
+(Note: This rate is updated after the Federal Reserve releases its previous months data on the first Monday or first business day of each month.)

 Reasonable efforts are made to maintain accurate information.
 However, information could contain errors or inaccuracies and is presented without warranty.
 No liability is assumed for errors or omissions.